BenThatch/SEED_group2/README.md

 PIDController.ino: Arduino sketch with PID controller from mini-project adjsuted to drive 2 motors for both wheels of the robot

-PIDController.ino: Arduino sketch with PID controller updated from mini-project for 2 motors and a ramp response instead of step response.
+PIDController_2Wheels.ino: Arduino sketch with PID controller updated from mini-project for 2 motors and a ramp response instead of step response.

 Testcode_10_16.ino: combonation of the above listed arduino scripts to estimate position of the robot